SMS Tiger (1860): Design

-The of gunboats came about as a result of a program to strengthen the Prussian Navy in the late 1850s in the aftermath of the dissolution of the Reichsflotte and in the midst of rising tensions with Denmark.
+The of steam gunboats came about as a result of a program to strengthen the Prussian Navy in the late 1850s in the aftermath of the First Schleswig War against Denmark.
+The wartime Reichsflotte (Imperial Fleet) had been dissolved, but tensions with Denmark remained high.
 In 1859, Prince Regent Wilhelm approved a construction program for some fifty-two gunboats to be built over the next fifteen years, which began with the fifteen vessels of the Jäger class.
+These ships were intended to defend the Prussian coast in the event of another war with Denmark.

 Tiger was 41.2 m long overall, with a beam of 6.69 m and a draft of 2.2 m.
 She displaced 237 t normally and 283 t at full load.
 The ship's crew consisted of 2 officers and 38 enlisted men.
 She was powered by a pair of marine steam engines that drove one 3-bladed screw propeller, with steam provided by four coal-fired trunk boilers, which gave her a top speed of 9.1 kn at 220 PS.
 As built, she was equipped with a three-masted schooner rig, which was later removed.
 The Jäger-class gunboats handled badly and tended to take on water in heavy seas.
 The ship was armed with a battery of one rifled 24-pounder muzzle-loading gun and two rifled 12-pounder muzzle-loading guns.